 Overnight the Grand National became the talk on the streets and in performance circles (the T-Type still remained forgotten due to it looking more like Grandpa’s reliable Regal making it the perfect sleeper).
 The only black eye the Grand National had was when the auto press discovered the Grand National’s top speed was limited via computer chip to 124 mph.
 However this was a moot point since most performance car drivers would never see over 100 mph on most of America’s roads.

-And in case a buyer was looking for even more performance than what the Buick GN or T-Type had to offer, Buick offered a hopped-up version of the GN called the “GNX” – ASC McLaren was tasked by Buick with performing the modifications.
+In case a buyer was looking for even more performance than what the Buick GN or other turbo Regals had to offer, Buick offered a hopped-up version of the GN called the “GNX” – ASC McLaren was tasked by Buick with performing the modifications.
 The GNX was the ultimate performance car with beefier VR rated tires on larger diameter wheels and modifications to the turbo 3.8 liter V6, however it had a base price of $29,900 which was almost double the GN’s base price of $16,154.
 However the GNX did give a buyer exclusivity with only 547 produced versus the 20,193 Grand Nationals produced for the 1987 model year.
 But the real enticement for buying the GNX was the advertised 276 horsepower and 360 lb-ft of torque of the GNX’s warmed-over turbo 3.8 liter V6.
 And just like the 1986-1987 GN and T-Type both had very underrated horsepower figures, same was true with the GNX.
 The GNX was a screamer with a 1/4 mile time of 13.5 seconds at 102 mph and a 0-60 mph time of just 4.7 seconds.
 To this day the 1987 Buick GNX has the highest resale value of any ot the 1980s muscle cars.
 Expect to pay at least $60,000 for a decent conditioned example here in 2011, and extremely pristine low mileage examples can cost close to six figures.

 Unfortunately as popular as the 20th Anniversary Trans Am was and all the kudos it received from the auto press, after 1989 Pontiac decided not to offer the Buick turbo 3.8 liter V6 again.
-And the Buick turbo V6 was the ultimate muscle car engine of the 1980s – it came out of nowhere and soon turned into a category 5 hurricane ripping to shreds all the previous conceptions of the performance/muscle car world.
+The Buick turbo V6 was the ultimate muscle car engine of the 1980s – it came out of nowhere and soon turned into a category 5 hurricane ripping to shreds all the previous conceptions of the performance/muscle car world.
 And like all storms once it inflicted its destruction on all the competition it disappeared and never returned again.
-However the remnants of this once mighty storm still remain, for Buick’s tiny 231 cubic inches of displacement turbo V6 was the first American performance motor that proved the old saying of “there’s no substitute for cubic inches" to be wrong.
+However the remnants of this once mighty storm still remain, for Buick’s tiny 231 cubic inches of displacement turbo V6 was the first American performance motor that proved wrong the old saying of “there’s no substitute for cubic inches”.
 The best performance V8 of the 1980s was Buick’s tiny turbo V6 – there will probably never again be a more perfect Cinderella story in the automotive world than this one.

 Written contents in this article – © 2011 Pete Dunton – All Rights Reserved